An Osterman Research White Paper

 It is important to note that not every question will be important to every potential customer of hosted Exchange, nor will an affirmative answer be important.
 For example, a provider that does not plan to offer Exchange 2010 should not necessarily be disqualified if they do not plan to migrate their users to the new system for another year or two.
 However, these questions provide a good starting point for understanding the differentiation between vendors.

 Hosted Exchange is a robust, business-grade platform that is in use by millions of business users around the world.
 It offers the full Exchange experience for users who can access it via a variety of platforms, and it frees IT from the burden of having to manage an Exchange infrastructure internally.
-Moreover, hosted Exchange from leading providers offers a fully redundant email continuity solution that can ensure that downtime is minimized and will typically be better than on-premise solutions.
-The cost of hosted Exchange is typically much lower than the cost of Exchange when managed on-premise, for both small and large organizations of 1,000 or more users.
+Moreover, hosted Exchange from leading providers offers a fully redundant email continuity solution that can ensure that downtime is minimized and will typically be better than on-premises solutions.
+The cost of hosted Exchange is typically much lower than the cost of Exchange when managed on-premises, for both small and large organizations of 1,000 or more users.

 Fanatical Support® has made Rackspace the service leader in cloud computing.
 We deliver enterprise-level hosting services to businesses of all sizes and kinds around the world.
 We got started in 1998 and since have grown to serve more than 197,000 customers.
 Rackspace integrates the industry's best technologies for each customer's specific need and delivers it as a service via the company's commitment to Fanatical Support.
 Our core products include Managed Hosting, Cloud Hosting and Email & Apps.
 There are currently over 4,500 Rackers around the world serving our customers.